-In case of a detection close the coronagraph IWA or to provide contrast curves below 200mas, correcting for the transmission profile of the coronagraph is required.
-The digitized version of this curve can be found at .
+In case of a detection close to the coronagraph IWA or to provide contrast curves inside 200mas, correcting for the transmission profile of the coronagraph is required (see Guerri et al. 2011).

-Figure 39 Transmission profile for the N\ALC\JYH\S coronagraph
+Figure 41 Transmission profile for the N\ALC\JYH\S coronagraph